PrusaMK2Users/HariboCube/BOM/README.md

 #### T-Sun will be able to supply these as well if you are having trouble ordering due to country regulations

+#### You can save a few bucks by tapping the holes yourself, drop the TPW from the part #

 ## Common Misumi parts

 |Qty|Part #|Description|